spacebro/spacebro/README.md

 $ sudo apt-get install avahi-daemon avahi-discover libnss-mdns libavahi-compat-libdnssd-dev curl build-essential
 ```

-## Install Spacebro
+## Install Spacebro to use it as a module

 ```
 $ npm i --save spacebro
 ```

-You can install globally by using :
+You can also install globally if you want to run the bin instead of developping your own app:

 ```
 $ npm i -g --save spacebro